What Is An Irrevocable Trust And How Does It Work?

 Included within both Domestic and Offshore Irrevocable Trusts, there exists many different specific types, such as:

-We won’t go into the specific details of all these trust types.
 The important point to note is that each different type has its own unique structure and rules and therefore comes with its own benefits and uses.

 This allows one to easily tailor their trust according to their specific needs and circumstances.